 Endangered Species Act (ESA): Section 7(a)(2) of the ESA of 1973, as amended (16 U.S.C. § 1531 et seq.), requires Federal agencies to consult with either the U.S. Fish and Wildlife Service (USFWS) or the National Marine Fisheries Service (NMFS) to ensure actions authorized, funded, or undertaken by the agency are not likely to jeopardize the continued existence of any Federally-listed species or result in the adverse modification of designated critical habitat.
-As the Federal lead agency for this project, USACE has conducted a review of the California Natural Diversity Data Base. digital maps prepared by USFWS and NMFS depicting critical habitat, and other information provided by the applicant, to determine the presence or absence of such species and critical habitat in the project area.
-Based on review, USACE has made a preliminary determination that the following Federally-listed species and/or designated critical habitat are present at the project locations or in their vicinity, and may be affected by project implementation: threatened Central California Coast steelhead (Oncorhynchus mykiss) and designated threatened delta smelt (Hypomesus critical habitat; transpacificus); threatened green sturgeon (Acipenser medirostris) and designated critical habitat; candidate for listing longfin smelt (Spirinchus thaleichthys); endangered Ridgway's rail (Rallus obsoletus); threatened western snowy plover (Charadrius alexandrinus nivosus); endangered California least tern (Sterna antillarum browni); endangered salt marsh harvest mouse (Reithrodontomys raviventris); endangered California seablite (Suaeda californica); and endangered soft bird's beak (Chloropyron molle ssp. molle) and designated critical habitat.
+As the Federal lead agency for this project, USACE has conducted a review of the California Natural Diversity Data Base, digital maps prepared by USFWS and NMFS depicting critical habitat, and other information provided by the applicant, to determine the presence or absence of such species and critical habitat in the project area.
+Based on this review, USACE has made a preliminary determination that the following Federally-listed species and/or designated critical habitat are present at the project locations or in their vicinity, and may be affected by project implementation: threatened Central California Coast steelhead (Oncorhynchus mykiss) and designated critical habitat; California Central Valley steelhead (O. mykiss) and designated critical habitat; endangered Sacramento River winter-run Chinook salmon (O. tshawytscha); threatened Central Valley spring-run Chinook salmon (O. tshawytscha); threatened delta smelt (Hypomesus transpacificus); threatened green sturgeon (Acipenser medirostris) and designated critical habitat; endangered Ridgway's rail (Rallus obsoletus); threatened western snowy plover (Charadrius alexandrinus nivosus); endangered California least tern (Sterna antillarum salt marsh browni): endangered harvest mouse (Reithrodontomys raviventris); endangered California seablite (Suaeda californica); endangered Suisun thistle (Cirsium hvdrophilum var. hvdrophilum); and endangered soft bird's beak (Chloropyron molle ssp. molle).
 The proposed action could result in localized sediment release and increased turbidity, wetland vegetation removal, and altered drainage/hydrology.
-Site access to conduct work could also result in temporary disturbance to marsh vegetation and potential direct impacts to list species by crushing nests/burrows and increased noise.
+Site access to conduct work could also result in temporary disturbance to marsh vegetation and potential direct impacts to listed species by crushing nests/burrows and increased noise.
 The County MADs will implement avoidance and minimization measures, including, but not limited to, work timing restrictions, training from USFWS/NMFS, presence of biological monitors, limited travel on non-established roads/paths, and general Best Management Practices (BMPs), to reduce project related impacts.
 To address project related impacts to these species and designated critical habitat, USACE will initiate formal consultation with USFWS and NMFS, pursuant to Section 7(a) of the Act.
 Any required consultation must be concluded prior to the issuance of a Department of the Army Permit for the project.